TamaraSovcikova/TamaraSovcikova/README.md

 🎓 Currently doing my A-levels and working hard towards my dream job as a software developer.

-💪 Always eager to learn new things and improve my skills.
-I know there's still a lot to learn, but I'm excited for what the future holds and the opportunities that will come my way.
+I am always eager to learn new things and improve my skills.

 ## ⌨️ Languages I Use